MARK SCHWARTZ

 black, black and taking photos of your room within the moon.

-©Mark Swartz
+©Mark Schwartz

 from The Cafe Review